opensearch-project/sql/docs/dev/Testing.md

 At this stage we don’t want to spend too much efforts on setting up a complicated infrastructure for testing.
 So we can take full advantage of capabilities that GitHub provides:

- 1. **Test Data & Cases**: Use test case set with Kibana flights and ecommerce sample index.
+ 1. **Test Data & Cases**: Use test case set with OpenSearch Dashboards flights and ecommerce sample index.
  2. **Trigger**: Set up another GitHub Action workflow.
  3. **Test Runner**: Use embedded OpenSearch and other IMDBs.
  4. **Reporting**: Use standard JUnit report or simple custom json format.